AdobeDocs/campaign.en/help/technotes/upgrades/push-technote.md

 ### Real-time execution server

-You need to contact Adobe Campaign support so that they implement the same migration procedure as for the marketing server.
+You need to contact Adobe Campaign support for this.
+The migration procedure is the same as for the marketing server.

 ### Android OS and Android Mobile Application